koraytugay/koraytugay.github.io/content/java/threads.md

 ```

 ## The Thread Scheduler
-The Thread Scheduler is the part of the JVM which pulls alive threads from the thread pool and moves them between runnable and running states.
+The Thread Scheduler is the part of the Java Virtual Machine which pulls alive threads from the thread pool and moves them between runnable and running states.
 A Thread can influence / notify the scheduler on its intend using the following methods:

 ```java
 static void sleep(long millis) throws InterruptedException